Bucket List: Tourist Attractions and Best Things to do in Bucharest, Romania

 Go sightseeing at the Palace of the Parliament

 For this building to stand, the communist dictator Nicolae Ceausescu demolished a quarter of the city’s most beautiful buildings before this building can stand.
-This is a huge palace with acres of marble tiling and blingiest chandeliers that you can ever imagine.
+This is a huge palace with acres of marble tiling and the blingiest chandeliers that you can ever imagine.
 The palace is now used by the Romanian parliament and you can visit March-October from 9 am to 5 pm and till 4 pm from November to February.
-You can take some Instagram worthy picture from here.
+You can take some Instagram-worthy pictures from here.

 Explore the Old Town

 This is one of Bucharest’s earliest settlements where the structure dates back to the 15th and 16th centuries.
-One of the things to do while in Bucharest is to visit this town which was the seat to Romanian princes, place to worship, a center for trade, and many more.
+One of the things to do while in Bucharest is to visit this town which was the seat of Romanian princes, a place to worship, a center for trade, and many more.
 The town survives Ceausescu’s 1980s razing and much of its historic buildings have been restored while some are still waiting for their facelift.
-You will witness history in this place and you can visit the theatres, restaurants and so on while you are here.
+You will witness the history of this place and you can visit the theatres, restaurants and so on while you are here.

-Go back in time to learn about revolution
+Go back in time to learn about the revolution

 Romania experienced the bloodiest ending to the communist rule of all the Soviet states and some of the revolution’s most dramatic scenes happened in Piata Revolutiei.
 And it was here that Nicolae Ceausescu gave his last speech from the HQ’s balcony before he and his wife left the next day.
-The highlight of the place is the Rebirth Memorial that the square features which is a skinny marble spire piercing which looks like a black potato and it symbolizes the end of the country’s darkest period.
+The highlight of the place is the Rebirth Memorial, the square features a skinny marble spire piercing that looks like a black potato and it symbolizes the end of the country’s darkest period.

 Tour the Romanian Athenaeum